kawashirov/distant-horizons/Readme.md

 4. Import the project into eclipse

 ## Switching Versions
-This branch support 4 built versions:
+This branch support 5 built versions:
+ - 1.19 (WIP)
  - 1.18.2
  - 1.18.1 (which also runs on 1.18)
  - 1.17.1 (which also runs on 1.17)